catseye/Chrysoberyl/article/Project Dependencies.md

 *   specification-link: https://github.com/michaelcmartin/Ophis

-An assembler (and its concomitant assembly language) for the 6502 and related processors, which some of our 6502 code is written in.
+Ophis is an assembler (and its concomitant assembly language) for the 6502 and related processors, which some of our 6502 code is written in.

 ### NASM